ShreedharG/DSA_codes/README.md

-# 🧠 DSA Boss Notes
+# 🧠 DSA Notes

-This repository contains my complete Data Structures & Algorithms learning journey — including **300+ solved problems**, handwritten notes, patterns, and summaries.
+This repository contains my complete Data Structures & Algorithms learning journey including **300+ solved problems**, handwritten notes, patterns, and summaries.

 The purpose of this repo is to build a strong foundation for **coding interviews, competitive programming, and placement preparation.**